 Recent advances in technology have been to make communication more fun.
-Emojis have vastly became popular among people using smart phone devices and computers.
+Emojis have vastly become popular among people using smartphone devices and computers.
 Using images in writing is not a new element in composing a letter.
 This has been something that always was in written forms of communication in multiple ways over the years.

 What is pictography?

 Pictography is the communication and expression of thought and ideas with pictures or graphics.
 In cultures like Egyptian hieroglyphics, Native American tribal writings, Japanese kanji and Chinese language use variations of pictographic writing styles to create language.
 There are many types of pictography.
 Ideogram is a pictograph of an individual idea or meaning for example 🙉🙈🙊which can mean hear no evil, see no evil and say no evil versus a logogram which is a pictograph of an individual word,🐵 here is a monkey.
 In pictorial messaging, images can say a thousand words.
 Using images can be fun and resourceful when done properly.